Weekly Service Times

 Mandatory Pre-Registration.
 Shul attendance will be based on registration before Shabbat.
 Presently, our outdoor space has a capacity for 35 individuals.
 Doing our best to ensure the safety of all and Halachic guidelines for synagogue prayer, entry will be limited to those who have registered to attend and whose registration was approved by the Rabbi and the Board.

 Registration Guidelines.
-All attendees must register by Thursday at 6:00 PM to attend any specific service, which at this point will be Friday night Kabbalat Shabbat (7:00 PM) or Saturday morning (9:30 AM).
+All attendees must register by Friday morning to attend any specific service, which at this point will be Friday night Kabbalat Shabbat (see schedule for time or Saturday morning (9:30 AM).
 Registrations will be on a first-come-first-served basis.
 Registration will close out when 35 registrations have been approved/finalized.
 If we cannot confirm the attendance of 11 men, however, services will be canceled.
 You can register through the links below and/or on our shul website.

 Social Distancing Guidelines.
 Seating with social distancing of 6 feet apart-seating will be placed accordingly; NOTE: while we are attempting to provide shading in the patio area, should we need to utilize the parking lot, no shade is presently available.
 Please prepare/dress accordingly.